- make sure your bike is well maintained

 - always ride in single file on narrow or busy roads and when riding round bends

-- give a clear signal to show other road users what you intend to do
+- give a clear signal to show other road users what you are going to do

 - look well ahead for obstructions in the road, such as drains, pot-holes, parked vehicles and traffic calming features, so that you do not have to swerve suddenly to avoid them